ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 * There is a call to a function name that doesn't exist
 * Multiple functions are defined with the same name
-* A function's parameter list has a duplicate name
+* A function's parameter list has a duplicate name, generating an error with string `Duplicate` in the error
 * There is a call to a function with the wrong number of arguments
 * `input` is used in a function definition (rather than in the expression at the end).
 It's worth thinking of that final expression as the `main` function